 The Site of the Haunted Bay Port Hotel

 Close to the Sweet Dreams in is the site of the formerly luxurious and imposing Bay Port Hotel.
-In its day the famous Bay Port Hotel.
+In its day, the hotel was famous and modern.
 It was nestled among the beautiful trees on the shore of Saginaw Bay at Bay Port (1886-1907) This hotel was state of the art.
-Well planned and built of the finest materials having 117 heated rooms, six excellent cooks, hot and cold baths, bowling alleys, pools tables and an electric lighting system, Casino, and barbershop.
+Well planned and built of the finest materials having 117 heated rooms, six excellent cooks, hot and cold baths, bowling alleys, pool tables and an electric lighting system, Casino, and barbershop.

 About 1900 local lore states that a despondent man committed suicide in one of the lower rooms by slashing his own wrists and throat.
 Before he died, the young man succeeds in making bloody handprints over of the beautiful papered walls of his room.
 Because it was difficult to cover up the stains this room was locked up and not used again.

 Soon tales of voices and cold chills were told about the large imposing hotel.
 With the hotel failing the richest man in town, W.H.
 Wallace purchased it and sold the contents ‘by auction sale, before tearing down the building in 1907.
 Today all that remains are the front steps in front of an empty lot on the shore of Saginaw Bay.
 The waterfront lot was never built on again.

 Port Crescent Cemetery